Register Now

 Shared responsibility for success also means shared spending.
 For example, ecommerce marketing teams from brands and retailers can work in tandem to create cross-functional campaigns that are less costly for both companies but deliver the same results.

-What Steps Should Brands and Retailers Take to Create a Joint Business Plan?
+What Steps Should Brands and Retailers Take To Create a Joint Business Plan?

 Step 1: Start With the State of the Brand